.ma: History

 In 1993, the Internet Assigned Numbers Authority (IANA) approved a request for delegation of the .ma ccTLD for administrative and technical contact to École Mohammadia d'ingénieurs.

-In 1995 the technical management of the .ma domain was taken over by Maroc Telecom, who is still the (not formal) technical maintainer.
+Two years later, in 1995, the technical management of the .ma domain was taken over by Office national des postes et télécommunications (now Maroc Telecom), who remains the technical maintainer.

-On 12 May 2006 IANA redesignated the administrative and technical contact for the domain, and made the Agence nationale de réglementation des télécommunications (ANRT) the only official registrar for the .ma ccTLD.
+On 12 May 2006, IANA redesignated the administrative and technical contact for the domain, and made the Agence nationale de réglementation des télécommunications (ANRT) the only official registrar for the .ma ccTLD.

-Within some years the ANRT will request the market to bid on a "Technical maintainer" license which is valid for five years.
-The new party will get 12 months to implement a provisioning system based on Extensible Provisioning Protocol.
-Automatic provisioning of .ma domains cannot be expected until 2013.

-March 2015 the ANRT took official control of .ma and launches new automatic provisioning.
+Starting from early 2015, the ANRT took official control of .ma and launched new automatic provisioning, followed by the activation and implementation of DNSSEC a year later.